HeartAttackCat/JavaProject2/README.md

 # JavaProject2
-An asisgnment for Java class
+An asisgnment for Java class: Donute factory